 16-19 TUITION FUND STATEMENT

-Big Creative Training statement on how it is using the 16-19 Tuition Fund from September 2021 – July 2022
+Big Creative Training statement on how it is using the 16-19 Tuition Fund from September 2023 – July 2024

 The ESFA has made funding available to colleges to support students who have had their learning affected by the Coronavirus pandemic.
 The Tuition Fund is ring-fenced for schools, colleges and all other 16 to 19 providers to mitigate the disruption to learning arising from coronavirus.

-- have not achieved a grade 4 or 5 in English and/or maths
+- students who have not achieved a grade 6 in GCSE English and/or GCSE maths at age 16 and would need catch-up support

-The ESFA also note that institutions should have regard to the needs of students with special educational needs and disabilities (SEND), particularly where they have experienced additional disruption to learning because of their specific needs and disabilities.
-Institutions may choose to use this funding to support eligible learners with SEND to catch up on vocational and academic skills, and skills and learning that are important for their preparation for adulthood, subject to them meeting the eligibility for the fund.
+You may choose to use this funding to support eligible learners with SEND to catch up on vocational and academic skills, and skills and learning that are important for their preparation for adulthood.’

 BCT has committed to using the Tuition Fund that the ESFA has made available for its learners and that of its subcontractors.